lebarsfa/HotCorners/ReadMe.md

 ## Developer information

 Built with Visual Studio 2022 with "Desktop development with C++" workload.
+It is a C++ "Windows Desktop Application" project.